getsentry/sentry-java/raven-log4j2/README.md

 are usable, allowing to attach extras information to the event.

 ### Mapped Tags
-By default all MDC parameters are sent under the Additional Data Tab.
+By default all ThreadContext parameters are sent under the Additional Data Tab.
 By specifying the extraTags parameter in your configuration file.
-You can specify MDC keys to send as tags instead of including them in Additional Data.
+You can specify ThreadContext keys to send as tags instead of including them in Additional Data.
 This allows them to be filtered within Sentry.
+In older Log4J versions, ThreadContext was known as MDC.

 ```xml
 <extraTags>